benrbray/prosemirror-math/README.md

 To start a display math block, create a blank line and type `$$` followed by a space.
 A multiline editor will appear.
 To exit the block, press `Ctrl-Space` or navigate away the mouse or arrow keys.

 ![create display math](img/prosemirror-math_insert-display.gif)

+## TODO

+[ ] Encapsulate available math plugins to an `options` object passed on initialization [ ] Smart backspace for block math
+[ ] Delete empty math block on backspace